canton7/ec2manager/README.md

 Put in a maximum bid of somewhere above the normal price to be sure.

 So, how to use?
-When creating a new instance, check the "Use Spot Market" box and enter your max bid.
+When creating a new instance, check the `Use Spot Market` box and enter your max bid.
-It's worth comparing the prices of different instance types, as sometimes more powerful instances can be cheaper.
+It's worth comparing the current prices of different instance types, as sometimes more powerful instances can be cheaper.
 Then create the instance as normal.

 If your spot instance does get cancelled by Amazon, I'm not entirely sure what Ec2Manager will do.